Skip to content

 Best Bread for Bloating

 By Lucy Yanckello, Ph.D.
-Wildgrain is the first bake-from-frozen subscription box for sourdough breads, fresh pastas, and artisanal pastries.
+Wildgrain, opens in a new tab is the first bake-from-frozen subscription box for sourdough breads, fresh pastas, and artisanal pastries.
 Bloating is an uncomfortable symptom that is sometimes caused by allergies, intolerances, or other factors.
 When it comes to bloating, choosing the right type of bread can make a significant difference on symptom resolution.
 If you are dealing with bloating, read on to learn more about bread types and their impacts on bloating.
 What bread is easiest on the stomach?
 What bread is gut-friendly?
 When choosing bread that is easy on the stomach, factors that need to be considered include digestibility, fiber content, and potential irritants.
 Sourdough bread is particularly gut-friendly because of the long fermentation process.
 This helps break down gluten and FODMAPs (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols).
 These are short chain carbohydrates that are poorly absorbed in the small intestine leading to digestive distress in some people.
 Additionally, the fermentation process of sourdough bread creates probiotics that can help balance the gut microbiota and promote digestive health.
 Some gluten-free breads are also low-FODMAP, such as those made with rice flour, potato flour, and tapioca flour, which are less likely to cause bloating.
 Whole grain breads, such as whole wheat bread, or rye bread can also be a good option for those that experience bloating.
 Whole grain breads are high in fiber and support healthy digestion while preventing constipation related bloating.
 Does bread make you bloated?
 What type of bread does not cause bloating?
 Even breads that are easier to digest such as sourdough can cause bloating, so it is important to consume bread in moderation.
 Another way to reduce bread-related bloating is to pair the bread with digestive-friendly foods such as lean proteins to balance the meal out.
 Additionally, adequate hydration helps the digestive system process fiber, which can reduce bloating.
 What causes bloating after eating bread?
 How do you stop bloating after eating bread?
 There are multiple ingredients in bread that can cause bloating.
 Gluten, FODMAPs, and yeast are all known to cause digestive distress in some people.
 If you know the specific ingredient that causes bloating, avoid bread with that ingredient.
 If not, it is always a safe bet to opt for sourdough or rye as the fermentation process reduces gluten and FODMAPs and increases good bacteria in our guts.
 Does IBS cause bloating?
 Does a low FODMAP diet help bloating?
 Yes, Irritable Bowel Syndrome (IBS) can cause bloating, and in fact is one of the most bothersome symptoms for those with the syndrome.
 A low FODMAP diet is very beneficial in reducing not only bloating, but all digestive symptoms in people with IBS as it reduces gas production, decreases water retention, and improves gut motility.
 These are all digestive issues that can lead to bloating.
 As a note, it is important to work with a healthcare provider such as a dietician when trying a low FODMAP diet to ensure it is done properly and avoid nutrient deficiencies.
 Is sourdough bread good for bloating?
 Does sourdough bread make you bloated?
 Sourdough bread is particularly gut-friendly because of the long fermentation process.
 This helps break down gluten and FODMAPs.
 Additionally, the fermentation process of sourdough bread created probiotics that can help balance the gut microbiota and promote digestive health.
 The fermentation process can also help reduce gluten content, a digestive irritant for some.
 Is rye bread ok for bloating?
 Can rye bread cause bloating?
 Similar to sourdough, rye bread is fermented which makes it easier to digest than other breads.
 Additionally, rye flour contains less gluten than wheat by nature, making it easier for some to tolerate.
 Rye bread is also fiber rich, especially in soluble fiber, which can aid in digestion and gut health.
 What is the best bread for gas and bloating?
 The best bread for gas and bloating is highly personal.
 However, if your symptoms are caused by FODMAPs or gluten, breads such as sourdough and rye that go through a fermentation process are good options.
 The fermentation process helps reduce FODMAPs and gluten in these breads making them more digestible.
 Where can I buy healthy bread online?
 At Wildgrain, we specialize in making high-quality, fresh breads that are delivered directly to your door.
 Wildgrain is the first bake-from-frozen delivery subscription service for breads, rolls, pastries, and fresh pastas.
 Some of our popular breads include plain sourdough loaf and rye sourdough loaf.
 Learn more about Wildgrain and our artisanal baking and cooking methods.
 About the Author Lucy Yanckello received her Ph.D. in nutrition from the University of Kentucky College of Medicine.
 She currently works as a medical writer and enjoys being able to help people better understand nutrition and science.
 This content is for informational use only and does not replace professional nutrition and/or medical advice, diagnosis or treatment.
 It is not a substitute for and should not be relied upon for specific nutrition and/or medical recommendations.
 Please talk with your doctor about any questions or concerns.

 Learn more